Adrigondo/UACH-wp-project-manager/readme.md

 Javascript
 Node.js
 ```

-## Public credentials
-These are the credentials for an admin account that you can use to test the aplication.
-- **Email:** admin.
-- **Password:** admin123

-The API was deployed to *Back4App*, here is the url: [https://wpprojectmanager-e8dqs6f1.b4a.run/](https://wpprojectmanager-e8dqs6f1.b4a.run/).

 ## Instructions to initialize the project
 These where the commands executed to initialize the express aplication project: